Your dog’s personality may have little to do with its breed

 The researchers surveyed more than 18,000 dog owners and analyzed the genomes of about 2,150 of their dogs to look for patterns.

-They found that some behaviors — such as howling, pointing and showing friendliness to human strangers —do have at least some genetic basis.
+They found that some behaviors — such as howling, pointing and showing friendliness to human strangers — do have at least some genetic basis.
 But that inheritance isn’t strictly passed down along breed lines.

 For example, they found golden retrievers that don’t retrieve, said co-author Kathryn Lord, who studies animal behavior with Karlsson.